Donald Trump, Satanists and the Ghost of Communism: What Do US Voters Want and Fear?

 The first major difference from 2016 is improved attitude towards both candidates...
 If the last presidential election was called “anti-rating voting”, now more Americans sympathize with the candidate for whom they are going to vote.
 For example, if, as of early 2016, Trump's rating in the Republican Party itself barely passed for 40%, and after the elections, many admitted that they voted for him only as an alternative to Hillary Clinton, then in June 2018 they expressed their support for the president stated 90% Republicans.
 Joe Biden is not very popular with Democratic supporters, but in the eyes of most Americans he does not have the same anti-rating as his predecessor.

 Secondly, in four years it has changed somewhat the ratio of positive and negative incentives to make a choice...
-Speaking about the Republican Party, it can be noted that in 2016 its campaign, although it played on a large number of fears, nevertheless focused more on a “positive” agenda.
+Speaking of the Republican Party, it can be noted that in 2016 its campaign, although it played on a large number of fears, nevertheless focused more on a “positive” agenda.
 This included, first of all, promises in the field of the economy: an increase in the general level of welfare, support for the middle class and American manufacturers, the creation of new jobs, combined with a reduction in immigration, and so on.

 At the same time, the fears that Trump and his team played on were rather speculative.
 Republicans frightened voters with falling living standards, the destruction of traditional foundations, the dominance of a bureaucratic "swamp" led by corrupt elites and special services, the inevitable dictatorship of political correctness, the "ghost of communism", etc. For some voters, especially the elderly, these fears were indeed decisive, but for many it was primarily the economic factor.